SNCFdevelopers/wcs/src/components/form-field/readme.md

 - If the `wcs-label` is required, the form control must have the `required` HTML attribute and vice-versa (this is normally automatically set)
 - The form should not be submittable if at least one required form control is not filled
 - Hints are optional and should only be used to add extra information
+- Additional aria attributes put on `<wcs-form-field>` won't inherit onto the native component : you must use the `setAriaAttribute` method.

 ## Properties